MThos/lol/README.md

 A website dedicated to League of Legends.
 Includes champion and item details.
 <br/><br/>
 ### Development
-This app is developed in ReactJS
+This app is developed in ReactJS.
 <br/><br/>
 ### Support
 For support please reach out to me directly at mykel.thos@gmail.com